MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 #### 2. Window aggregations

-For example: Compute a rolling average for each user's transaction costs on windows of 5 adjacent transactions (e.g., to have a smoother curve when we want to plot it):
+For example: Compute a moving average for each user's transaction costs on windows of 6 adjacent transactions:
 ```sql
 SELECT user_id, tx_id, AVG(cost) OVER
 (PARTITION BY user_id ORDER BY timestamp ASC